run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 kubectl delete svc-n kube-system runai-cluster-kube-prometh-kubelet
 ```

-Prior to version 2.9, the Run:ai installation, by default, has also installed NGINX.
+Before version 2.9, the Run:ai installation, by default, included NGINX.
 It was possible to disable this installation. if NGINX is disabled in your current installation then __do not__ run the following 2 lines.

 ``` bash
 kubectl delete ValidatingWebhookConfiguration runai-backend-nginx-ingress-admission